kvasdopil/ui-gen/README.md

 ### Workspace Management

 1. **Access Workspaces**: When you first visit the app, you'll be redirected to the `/files` page showing all your workspaces
+2. **Workspace Sorting**: Workspaces are automatically sorted by last modification date (newest first), so recently worked-on projects appear at the top
-2. **Create Workspace**: Click the "Create New Workspace" card (with plus icon) to create a new workspace with an auto-generated name
+3. **Create Workspace**: Click the "Create New Workspace" card (with plus icon) to create a new workspace with an auto-generated name
-3. **Select Workspace**: Click on any workspace card to open it and start working
+4. **Select Workspace**: Click on any workspace card to open it and start working
-4. **Edit Workspace Name**: In a workspace, click on the workspace name in the top-left header to edit it in-place (Enter to save, Escape to cancel)
+5. **Edit Workspace Name**: In a workspace, click on the workspace name in the top-left header to edit it in-place (Enter to save, Escape to cancel)
-5. **Delete Workspace**: Hover over a workspace card to reveal the delete icon, then click it and confirm deletion
+6. **Delete Workspace**: Hover over a workspace card to reveal the delete icon, then click it and confirm deletion
-6. **Navigate Back**: Click the arrow left icon in the workspace header to return to the files page
+7. **Navigate Back**: Click the arrow left icon in the workspace header to return to the files page
+8. **Automatic Updates**: The workspace's last modification date is automatically updated whenever you create, modify, or delete screens or dialog entries

 ### Initial Generation